 TIWs have previously been observed by satellite observations of sea surface temperature, sea level, ocean surface wind, and ocean surface chlorophyll-a (Figure 1) and sparse direct ocean measurements.
 Salinity has been found to play an important role in the physics of these waves, and observations of the salinity structure are important to understanding TIWs and their impact on climate variability and biogeochemistry.
 However, until now salinity observations of TIWs have been limited to very sparse direct ocean measurements.
 The Aquarius instrument onboard the Aquarius/Satélite de Aplicaciones Científicas (SAC)-D satellite provides an unprecedented opportunity to observe the salinity response to these waves.

-(upper) Sea Surface Temperature (SST) and (lower) chlorophyll-a (chl-a) in the eastern Pacific on July 10, 2012.
+Figure 1: (Upper) Sea Surface Temperature (SST) and (lower) chlorophyll-a (chl-a) in the eastern Pacific on 10 July 2012.
 Images created using PO.DAAC’s State of the Ocean (SOTO) Visualization Tool.